Space for Life offers all-access passport

 Home to some of Montreal’s most beloved attractions, Space for Life has long been a popular family destination.
 The complex of museums allows visitors to learn about nature through immersive programs and environments, without leaving the city.
 While each attraction is unique in its offerings, the complex aims to promote and increase awareness about nature and biodiversity through its various activities and exhibitions.
 Now, with the annual passport, families can take advantage of all the different attractions year round.
-There is an introductory offer until October 31; the cost is $119.
-As of November 1, the passport will be $140.

 How it works

 Visitors simply need to purchase the passport at espacepourlavie.ca/en/passport or at the box office, reserve the date and time of visits through their user accounts and present photo ID and ticket at the time of visit.